-In HTML, we have different elements and methods to represent quotation and cite text. <q>, <blockquotes>, <abbr>, etc. are some of the popular elements for quotation and here in this tutorial we have mentioned all those elements you must know.
+In HTML, we have different elements and methods to represent quotations and cite the text.
+Some of the popular HTML elements for quotation are <q>, <blockquotes>, and <abbr>.
+In this tutorial, we will list all the HTML quotation and citation elements that you must know.

 HTML Quotation and Citation Elements

-The <q> element is used for short quotations; the browser inserts double quotation marks around the content text.
+The <q> element is used for short quotations; it adds double quotation marks around the selected text.

 Python is the most powerful and widely used programming language of 2019.
 In the past few years, it has hyped the usages on the next level.
 Now Python is everywhere from web-development to Artificial Intelligence.

 The cite attribute describes the source location from where the quote has been picked.

 The <abbr> element stands for abbreviation.
 By using this HTML element, we can define the full form of any abbreviation or acronym.
 The title attribute should be mentioned inside the <abbr> tag which defines the acronym meaning.